-3. Management Policies:
+- 3. Management Policies: - a.

-- a.
 Shoreline development standards should ensure no net loss of shoreline ecological functions, taking into account the environmental limitations and sensitivity of the shoreline area, the level of infrastructure and services available, and other comprehensive planning considerations. - b.
 Multifamily and multi-lot residential and recreational developments should provide public access and joint use for community recreational facilities. - c.
 Access, utilities, and public services should be available and adequate to serve existing needs and/or planned future development. - d.
 Commercial development should be limited to water-oriented uses and allowed only when the underlying zoning permits such uses.

-D. Shoreline Parks
+C. Shoreline Parks

-- 1. Purpose: The purpose of the Shoreline Parks environment is to: - a.
-Protect ecological functions of open space, floodplain and other sensitive public or protected lands and conserve existing natural resources and valuable historic and cultural areas while allowing a variety of compatible uses; and - b.
-Ensure appropriate management and development of existing and future public parks and recreation areas.

-- 2. Designation Criteria: Assign a Shoreline Parks environment designation if any of the following characteristics apply: - a.
+- 1. Purpose: The purpose of the Shoreline Parks environment is to: - a. protect ecological functions of open space, floodplain and other sensitive public or protected lands and conserve existing natural resources and valuable historic and cultural areas while allowing a variety of compatible uses; and - b.
+Ensure appropriate management and development of existing and future public parks and recreation areas. - 2.
+Designation Criteria: Assign a Shoreline Parks environment designation if any of the following characteristics apply: - a.
 They are within existing or planned public parks or public lands intended to accommodate public access and recreational developments; - b.
 They are suitable for water-related or water-enjoyment uses; - c.
 They are open space, floodplain or other sensitive areas that should not be more intensively developed; - d.
 They have potential for ecological restoration; - e.
 They retain important ecological functions, even though partially developed; or - f.
-They have the potential for development that is compatible with ecological restoration.

-3. Management Policies:
+They have the potential for development that is compatible with ecological restoration. - 3.
+Management Policies: - a.

-- a.
 Uses in the Shoreline Parks environment should be limited to those which sustain the shoreline area's physical and biological resources and uses that do not substantially degrade ecological functions or the rural or natural character of the shoreline area. - b.
 Except in support of agriculture, aquaculture, and recreation uses, commercial and industrial uses should not be allowed. - c.
 Water-oriented uses should be given priority over nonwater-oriented uses.
-Water-dependent and water-enjoyment recreation facilities and uses that do not deplete the resource over time, such as boating facilities, fishing, hunting, wildlife viewing trails, swimming beaches, and scientific, historical, cultural, and educational research uses, are preferred, provided adverse impacts to the shoreline are mitigated. - d.
+Waterdependent and water-enjoyment recreation facilities and uses that do not deplete the resource over time, such as boating facilities, fishing, hunting, wildlife viewing trails, swimming beaches, and scientific, historical, cultural, and educational research uses, are preferred, provided adverse impacts to the shoreline are mitigated. - d.
 Shoreline development standards should ensure that new development does not result in a net loss of shoreline ecological functions or further degrade other shoreline values. - e.
 Existing uses and development, including roadways and railroads, may be maintained and expanded consistent with provisions of this SMP. - f.
-Public access and public recreation objectives on public lands should be implemented when appropriate and when adverse ecological impacts can be mitigated. - g.
-Construction of new structural shoreline stabilization and flood control works should only be allowed where there is a documented need to protect an existing structure or ecological functions, and only when mitigation is applied.
+Public access and public recreation objectives on public lands should be implemented when appropriate and when adverse ecological impacts can be mitigated.